-CAUTION: Be careful when "moving" files fro n your hard drive to a .ZIP archive.
-If the .ZIP archive s subsequently damaged, lost, or deleted, any files contained therein will be damaged, lost, or deleted with it.
-Regularly back up your .ZIP archives to avoid a uch problems.
+CAUTION: Be careful when "moving" files from your hard drive to a .ZIP archive.
+If the .ZIP archive is subsequently damaged, lost, or deleted, any files contained therein will be damaged, lost, or deleted with it.
+Regularly back up your .ZIP archives to avoid such problems.